facelessuser/BracketHighlighter/docs/customize.md

 ### Configuring Scope Brackets Rules
 Scope Brackets are defined under `scope_brackets` in `bh_core.sublime-settings`.

-Brackets can be modified or even added without copying the entire bracket rule lists to the user settings.
-See [Bracket Rule Management](#bracket-rule-management) for more info.

 Python Single Quote bracket will be used as an example (not all options are shown in this example):